Mideky-hub/REPL-R/DEPLOYMENT.md

 - Build Command: (auto) `next build`
 - Install Command: (auto) `npm install`
 - Output Directory: (auto)
-- Node.js Version: 20
+- Node.js Version: 20 (Project Settings)
-- Serverless Functions Runtime: Node.js 20
+- Functions runtime: auto-selected by Vercel (do not set `runtime` in vercel.json)

 There is a `vercel.json` inside `repl-ay-app/` that configures the runtime and limits for App Router API routes (`app/api/**/route.*`).